DuckySoLucky/hypixel-discord-chat-bridge/README.md

 ### API

-The API options include information about APIs which are being used, the only one which needs to be changed are `hypixelAPIkey`, `antiSniperKey` and `imgurAPIkey`
+The API options include information about APIs which are being used, the only one which needs to be changed are `hypixelAPIkey`, `antiSniperKey` and `imgurAPIkey`.

 You can receive Hypixel API key by joining Hypixel Network and typing `/api new` command.

-AntiSniper key can be generated [Here](https://api.antisniper.net/)
+AntiSniper key can be generated [Here](https://api.antisniper.net/).

-Imgur API can be generated [Here](https://api.imgur.com/oauth2/addclient)
+Imgur API can be generated [Here](https://api.imgur.com/oauth2/addclient).

 ### Event